spectra-g/scratch-tabs/tests/e2e/README.md

 - **`statusBar.actions.ts`**: Status bar interactions

 Each action class encapsulates specific UI interactions and business logic, making tests more maintainable and reusable.

+#### Why `world.ts` is Essential

+The `world.ts` file **cannot be removed** as it serves three fundamental purposes:

+1. **Cucumber Architecture Requirement**: Provides the World class that Cucumber.js requires for:
+   - Holding state between steps in a scenario
+   - Providing the `this` context in step definitions
+   - Managing test resource lifecycle

+2. **Playwright Integration**: Essential for:
+   - Storing `page` and `context` objects
+   - Making them available across all step definitions
+   - Proper resource cleanup after tests

+3. **Dependency Injection Container**: Serves as the central hub that:
+   - Instantiates all action classes with the same `page` instance
+   - Provides single point of access to all actions
+   - Ensures consistent state management

+The file has been **streamlined** to its essential purpose, removing 50+ legacy delegate methods that were just bloat.

 ### Compilation Process